-Cash and cash equivalents and other financial assets
+Cash and cash equivalents

 Cash and cash equivalents are placed with banks and financial institutions which are regulated.
 Impairment on cash and cash equivalents has been measured on the 12-month expected loss basis and reflects the short maturities of the exposures.
 The Company considers that its cash and cash equivalents have low credit risk based on the external credit ratings of the counterparties.
 The amount of the allowance on cash and cash equivalents was immaterial.